 - Patient in an immediate post-myocardial infarction period.

 - Patient having severe or worsening angina pectoris.

 Nasal spray and inhalation system: asthma/ chronic nasal disorder.

 Nicotine gum: TMJ disorder/ denture

-It is nicotine replacement alternative.
-It is used as a centrally acting non nicotine agent.
-Patient strongly depend on nicotine may use bupropion in combinations with a nicotine replacement.
-Patient medical history, current medical status and behaviour must be carefully evaluated before recommending bupropion.
-It interacts with may drugs including alcohol antipsychotic agents, hepatic enzyme induces and inhibitor, levodopa and MAO inhibitors.
-These are concerns because many of these agents potentiate risk of seizures.
-Use of bupropion differs from nicotine replacement in that bupropion treatment should begin 7-10 days before the patient selected quit date, where as pharmaceutical nicotine substitution should begin on the quit date.
+It is a nicotine replacement alternative.
+It is used as a centrally acting non-nicotine agent.
+Patient strongly dependent on nicotine may use bupropion in combination with nicotine, as a nicotine replacement agent.
+Patient’s medical history, current medical status, and behavior must be carefully evaluated before recommending bupropion.
+It interacts with many drugs, including alcohol antipsychotic agents, hepatic enzyme inducers and inhibitors, levodopa and MAO inhibitors.
+These are of concern because many of these agents potentiate the risk of seizures.
+Use of bupropion differs from nicotine replace-ment in that bupropion treatment should begin 7-10 days before the patient selected quit date, whereas pharmaceutical nicotine substitution should begin on the quit date.

-From the above discussion it is clear that tobacco smoking has got adverse effects on various aspects of periodontal health.
+From the above discussion, it is clear that tobacco smoking has got adverse effects on various aspects of periodontal health.
 The toxic substances present in tobacco smoke are one of the risk factors for periodontal disease progression.
-Studies have shown adverse effects of smoking on healing after non-surgical or surgical periodontal therapy.
+Studies have also shown the adverse effects of smoking on healing after periodontal therapy.
 Also, cessation of smoking has favorable effects on healing and maintenance of periodontal health.
-Dentists can play an important role in smoking cessation and also help the patients to maintain good periodontal health during maintenance phase of periodontal therapy.
+Dentists can play an important role in smoking cessation and also help the patients to maintain good periodontal health during the maintenance phase of periodontal therapy.